zheng0xd/JATIC-internal-docs/docs/policy/product/naming.md

     - To reduce confusion as users encounter individual products, we prefer that teams do not use “JATIC” within the product name.
 - Product names **do not need to be standardized**.
     - The  program plans to transition numerous products from open-source and research.
 These products with well-established names will not be renamed and there will be no requirements for standardization across the program.
-    - For example, some products may be a single word that provides little detail of the actual function (e.g. Gradient, Armory) while others may be more descriptive (e.g. Adversarial Robustness Toolbox, Explainable AI Toolkit).;
+    - For example, some products may be a single word that provides little detail of the actual function (e.g. Gradient) while others may be more descriptive (e.g. Adversarial Robustness Toolbox).;